Why is it important to work with an ethical Registered breeder?

 These diseases should not be part of this breeds healthy life but they are.
 The reckless nature of these disorders can be eliminated from a cattery by testing the Kings and Queens and only breeding from those who are free of these genetic disorders.

 There are two qualities of breeders.
 One is ethical as I have been describing, being very focused on producing High Quality Pedigree registered Siamese and Balinese with a goal for advancing the breed.
 Keeping abreast of the new or existing necessary medical testing to rule out genetic disorders.
 Not a cookie cutter cattery but a breeder who has lines unrelated to the others and good working relationships with others to keep the breed alive.
-The other is unethical, breeding haphazardly, for fun, for the experience without studying the lines they are using.
+The other is unethical, breeding haphazardly, for profit, or for an experience without studying the lines they are using and not providing basic medical care to save their costs.
 These breeders claim their cats are pure bred, pedigreed and will verbally run through the "pedigree" that is not on registered papers provided by a registering body or promise their cats are healthy because their vets said so.
 If you studied what they are saying you will find that their cats are severely inbred as the breeders have had to keep back their own kittens, breeding them to each other, since registered breeders won't work with them.
 These breeders do not genetically test their cats for diseases or parasites or protozoans, or worms.
 They do not give their cats their required vaccinations nor do they support their immune systems with healthy high quality grain free foods, but rather feed them poor high calorie low protein foods.
 They have kept back their own lines forcing them to breed to close relatives such as father to daughter or mother to son etc. This is a disaster waiting to happen as the closer the lines are, heart murmurs and genetic faults become very prevalent.
 These breeders may be a few dollars cheaper than the registered lines but you will have a much healthier genetic cat and be much happier in the end by supporting the 100% purebred studied registered Siamese and Balinese.
 This is a big warning sign for the quality breeder you are choosing to work with and will reflect in the quality kitten you receive.
 As you search for a breeder, don't be willing to settle, ASK QUESTIONS and be EDUCATED so you can make the best choice for yourself and the breed.
 Ask to see pictures of the parents, look for white footed cats or kittens is the litter as these are not purebred.
 Ask to meet them at their house so you can see their living conditions.
 Ask if the parents or the kittens are vaccinated?
 Caged, raised under foot or in a cat house away from the living area of the family? all of this early socialization is key to a healthy kitten.
 Since Covid, at home visitation has become unsafe.
 Ask for videos and pictures.

 A note about Covid~ At this time we are not allowing any visitors into our home.
 We still communicate weekly with videos and pictures on a private group on Facebook that we have set up just for those on our waiting list.
 And of course we are always available for questions at any time.